skarik/1Engine/README.md

 You're welcome to try to make your own games or projects with this, as long as you don't make a considerable profit from them.
 We're talking, "puts food on the table" profit.
 We want you to starve.

-TODO: eventually, put license stuff in LICENSE.md. **stuff that doesnt belong to me doesnt belong to me**
+Also, stuff that doesn't belong to us doesn't belong to us.
+We use a lot of 3rd party code, which we will eventually list here and give credit where credit is due.
+Also, it's entirely possible that there is some code or code history in here by mistake.
+If that is the case, please contact us immediately and we will remove it.